Highlander

 Sole - MacLeod.
 Duncan MacLeod.
 You know him?

-Tessa - [walking down the steps from the road] So what do I tell Richie?
+Tessa - [walking down steps from the road] So what do I tell Richie?

 DM - [walking with her] Well, tell him the truth.
 Tell him you hated the sculpture and you smashed it into a thousand pieces.